cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/configuring-domains.md

 # Configuring Domains

+## Target state

+When configuring domains, the assumed starting state is that there is already a site working in "example.com" and you have access to manage DNS.
+CX Cloud is then installed to utilize this same domain to explore its possibilities.
+So the target state with CX Cloud would look like this:

+ - newsite.example.com (customer front-end)
+ - admin.newsite.example.com ("admin panel")
+ - developer.newsite.examle.com (developer portal)
+ - newsite.example.com/api/commerce/ (commerce service API)
+ - newsite.example.com/api/content/ (content service API)
+ - newsite.example.com/api/search/ (search service API)
+ - newsite.example.com/api/auth/ (auth service API)

+We have used this assumption in our documentation and configuration examples.
+Below you see the different scenarios to manage domains.

 ## Configuring a domain for the Kubernetes Cluster

 In order to build a Kubernetes cluster with `cxcloud`, we need to prepare somewhere to build the required DNS records.
 There are three scenarios below and you should choose the one that most closely matches your AWS situation: